revel-ai/revel_ai_backend/README.md

 1. Extend the `JourneyNode` type in `src/types/journey.ts`
 2. Add validation logic in `JourneyController`
 3. Implement execution logic in `JourneyExecutor.executeNode()`
-4. Add tests for the new node type

 ### Environment Variables